GhentCDH/bestor-drupal/README.md

 Otherwise, to start all services run
 `docker compose up -d --build`

-The startup script in the drupal container will take a while (especially on the first run).
+The startup script in the drupal container will take about a minute.
 To see what it is doing, you can run `docker logs bestor-drupal -f`.
 Wait until you see `Running supervisord` or other apache-related log messages.